dblsBR/Heterogeneous_Signature/README.md

 Algorithms:

-MO_signature.cpp - Estimates the survival signature of a network system with two classes of components through bi-objective optimization
+BO_signature.cpp - Estimates the survival signature of a network system with two classes of components through bi-objective optimization

 SO_signature.cpp - Estimates the survival signature of a network system with two classes of components through repeated single-objective optimization